lablup/backend.ai/docs/user-api/exec-stream.rst

 * URI: ``/stream/kernel/:id/events``
 * Method: GET upgraded to WebSockets

-Provides a continuous line-by-line JSON stream of lifecycle, code execution, and proxy related events from a compute session.
+Provides a continuous message-by-message JSON object stream of lifecycle, code execution, and proxy related events from a compute session.
 This API function is read-only --- meaning that you cannot send any data to this URI.

 .. warning::